Marcus Merriman: Career

 He spent his working life at Lancaster University as Assistant Lecturer in History (1964–66), Lecturer in History (1966–92) and Senior Lecturer in History (1992–2006).
-He was also Visiting Professor of History at Queens College, City University of New York and Syracuse University (1969–70), and Visiting Professor at Bowdoin College (1975–6).
-His published works are mostly concerned with the Anglo-Scottish war of The Rough Wooing which began following negotiations to marry Mary, Queen of Scots to Edward VI of England.
+He was also visiting professor of history at Queens College, City University of New York and Syracuse University (1969–70), and visiting professor at Bowdoin College (1975–6).
+His published works are mostly concerned with the Anglo-Scottish war of the Rough Wooing which began following negotiations to marry Mary, Queen of Scots to King Edward VI of England.
 He was also Associate Editor of the Sixteenth Century Journal (1979–82).
 In 1990, he was honoured with the Cadbury Schweppes National Award for innovation in teaching.

 At Lancaster, Merriman was Vice-Principal of Pendle College and was credited for his part in the design of the college buildings.
 He regularly took his students on study trips to Scotland, hiring a boat to visit the ruined 16th-century fortifications on Inchkeith.

 Pendle College's central building is named the Merriman Block in his honour, and the Marcus Merriman Travel Grant is awarded to successful students from Pendle College.
 The purpose of the grant being to enable students to travel in order to take part in a project that would broaden their experience and provide a benefit to others.